zeagle848/assesment-for-responsive/README.md

 If scenario 1 was testing my ability to debug tests, then scenario 2 tested my JavaScript ability.
 The tests were all correct, it was the app itself that was broken.

 Disclamer: I have never used React before.
 This, however, proved to not be a massive issue.
-I understand the fundamental issues that React hopes to solve in the web-development environment, that is maintaining a clear and immutable state, while updating the DOM to reflect any new states.
+I understand that some of the fundamental issues that React hopes to solve in the web-development environment is maintaining a clear and immutable state, while updating the DOM to reflect any new states.

 The purpose of the app was to update when a checkbox item has been selected, and reflect that selected item in the "Selected Items" box at the bottom of the screen.